Rule 8.851. Appointment of appellate counsel

 (2)If the defendant was represented by appointed counsel in the trial court, the application must include trial counsel's declaration to that effect.
 If the defendant was not represented by appointed counsel in the trial court, the application must include a declaration of indigency in the form required by the Judicial Council.

-(3)When the trial court receives an application, the clerk must promptly send it to the appellate division.
+(3)Within 15 court days after an application is filed in the trial court, the clerk must send it to the appellate division.
 A defendant may, however, apply directly to the appellate division for appointment of counsel at any time after filing the notice of appeal.

 (c) Defendant found able to pay in trial court